Nativity of Mary

-The Nativity of the Blessed Virgin Mary, the Nativity of Mary, Marymas or the Birth of the Virgin Mary, refers to a Christian feast day celebrating the birth of Mary, mother of Jesus.
+The Nativity of the Blessed Virgin Mary, the Nativity of Mary, the Birth of the Virgin Mary, or (Latter) Marymas refers to a Christian feast day celebrating the birth of Mary, mother of Jesus.

 The modern Biblical canon does not record Mary's birth.
 The earliest known account of Mary's birth is found in the Gospel of James (5:2), an apocryphal text from the late second century, with her parents known as Saint Anne and Saint Joachim.